yaojianpin/acts/store/postgres/README.md

 # acts-postgres

-The acts postgres plugin for acts store.
+The acts postgres plugin for acts.

 ## Installation